-Also during the lockdown, some licensed psychologists provide healthy telephone or virtual therapy rates.
+Also during the lockdown, some licensed psychologists provide healthy telephone or virtual therapy at affordable rates.

-Lockdown constraints may make it hard, but finding ways to communicate, for instance video calling, with family, friends, and colleagues is vital.
+Lockdown constraints may make it hard to get in touch physically, but finding ways to communicate, for instance video calling, with family, friends, and colleagues is vital.

-While people suffering from depression may minimize social interactions, research shows that isolation or separation usually exacerbates depression.
+While people suffering from depression may want to minimize social interactions, research shows that isolation or separation usually exacerbates depression.